De Beers: Oppenheimer control

 In 1898, diamonds were discovered on farms near Pretoria, Transvaal.
 One led to the discovery of the Premier Mine.
 The Premier Mine was registered in 1902 and the Cullinan Diamond, the largest rough diamond ever discovered, was found there in 1905.
-(The Premier Mine was renamed the Cullinan Mine in 2003).
-However, its owner refused to join the De Beers cartel.
-Instead, the mine started selling to a pair of independent dealers named Bernard and Ernest Oppenheimer, thereby weakening the De Beers stronghold.
+(The Premier Mine was renamed the Cullinan Mine in 2003.)
+Its owner refused to join the De Beers cartel.
+Instead, the mine started selling to a pair of independent dealers named Bernard and Ernest Oppenheimer, thereby weakening the De Beers stranglehold.

 Francis Oats, who became Chairman of De Beers in 1908, was dismissive of the threats from the Premier Mine and the finds in German South West Africa.

 However, production soon equalled all of the De Beers mines combined.
 Ernest Oppenheimer was appointed the local agent for the powerful London Syndicate, rising to the position of mayor of Kimberley within 10 years.
 He understood the core principle that underpinned De Beers's success, stating in 1910 that "common sense tells us that the only way to increase the value of diamonds is to make them scarce, that is to reduce production".

-During World War I, the Premier mine was finally absorbed into De Beers.
+During World War I, the Premier Mine was finally absorbed into De Beers.
 When Rhodes died in 1902, De Beers controlled 90% of the world's diamond production.
 Ernest Oppenheimer took over the chairmanship of the company in 1929, after buying shares and being appointed to the board in 1926.
 Oppenheimer was very concerned about the discovery of diamonds in 1908 in German South West Africa, fearing that the increased supply would swamp the market and force prices down.
 Former CIA chief Admiral Stansfield Turner claimed that De Beers restricted US access to industrial diamonds needed for the country's war effort during World War II.